Narrow escape: Van crashes into Te Awamutu section

-A Te Awamutu couple is thankful no-one was injured after an unattended van crashed over a bank into their section on Picquit Hill Rd, taking out a power box and demolishing a garden shed next to their house on Thursday afternoon.
+A Te Awamutu couple is thankful no-one was injured after an unattended van crashed over a bank into their section, taking out a power box and demolishing a garden shed next to their house.

-A young landscaper left his engine running while dropping car keys off to his mother-in-law — two doors up from Lorraine Frederick and husband John Tart's property — so she could take her grandchildren down to his house.
+A young landscaper left his engine running on Picquet Hill Rd while dropping car keys off to his mother-in-law — two doors up from Lorraine Frederick and husband John Tart's property — so she could take her grandchildren down to his house.

 The driver had put the hand brake on, confirmed by next door neighbour Colin Fuller who raced to turn the key off in the van shortly after the crash.

-Colin was surprised that the van and trailer had managed to pass through a narrow gap between his front fence and car parked on the grass verge outside his house.
+Fuller was surprised the van and trailer had managed to pass through a narrow gap between his front fence and car parked on the grass verge outside his house.

-"The driver got the shock of his life when he came outside and his van was not where he had left it," Colin says.
+"The driver got the shock of his life when he came outside and his van was not where he had left it," Fuller said.

-"My husband had just gone down to Mitre 10 to get some screws, otherwise he would have been in the shed when the accident occurred," she says.
+"My husband had just gone down to Mitre 10 to get some screws, otherwise he would have been in the shed when the accident occurred," she said.

 "I am so relieved no-one got hurt.
 We can always replace the fence and shed, they are just material things."

-Lorraine says she is blown away by the compassion shown by the young driver and his local landscape business firm.
+Frederick said she was blown away by the actions of the young driver and his local landscape business firm after the accident.

 "Our power was out for around three hours after the power box was taken out in the crash," she says.